jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/Service-List/Service-List.md

 Service is the basic unit of microservice platform management.
 Currently, the console can search the service content under the service under the registration center.

 #### Entry

 -	Middleware>JD Distributed Service Framework>Service Registration>Service Management.

--	Middleware>JD Distributed Service Framework>Service Registration>Registration Center, to view the service management of a certain cluster
+-	Middleware>JD Distributed Service Framework>Service Registration>Registration Center, to view service management of a specific cluster

 ###  Service Management List